Weaning your child from breastfeeding

 If possible, avoid an abrupt wean, which can be uncomfortable for you and upsetting for your baby.

 - If you have to take a medication, talk to your doctor.
-There are very few medications that require you have to stop breastfeeding.
-You can also contact Motherisk if you are unsure.
+There are very few medications that require you to stop breastfeeding.

 - If you are very sick, or if you and your baby have to be separated or a long time, try some of the suggestions for caring for your breasts described below.
 If your breasts get uncomfortable, express your milk to avoid blocked ducts, mastitis or a breast abscess.